 This tin is 3 ½ inches in diameter.
 It has a nickel finish, mostly gone.
-The use is unknown to me.
+I think it was a sample of the work for display at the Philadelphia Exposition in 1876.
 The inscription reads: "MADE IN ONE OPERATION ON A STILES & PARKER PRESS.
 MAKERS OF PRESSES DROP HAMMERS & DIES.
 MIDDLETOWN, CONN.
 CENTENNIAL YEAR".
-Probably made in 1876.

 This is a watchmakers punch press C1880.
 This photo is from the web site of the National Association of Watch and Clock Collectors. http://www.nawcc.org

 The plate below is probably from a piece of machinery.
 Approximately 3 ¼ X 2 ½ inches, made from brass.